Los Dug Dug's: In New York City, return to Mexico City, and modern times

 In late 1968, Los Dug Dug's—now consisting of Genaro Garcia as the bass player, Armando Nava playing guitar and keyboard, Jorge de la Torre as lead singer, Gustavo Garayzar as lead guitar, and Alberto Escoto on drums—moved to New York City, where they recorded some original songs at a recording studio.
 Nava recorded songs as a singer with studio musicians.
 The band was required to pay a $5,000 fee, in accordance with established rules by the local musician union, which was required of any acts at that time who wished to play larger venues in Manhattan.

 The band returned to Mexico, but due to creative differences between Nava and de la Torre, de la Torre left the band.
 The album they were working on, their self-titled debut, appeared in 1971.
 The band appeared as a quartet, without De La Torre, at the Avándaro festival.

 At this time, and with the departure of de la Torre, Los Dug Dug's were essentially no more.
 The singles "World of Love" and "Eclipse" from the album became Latin American hits, and in 1972, Nava started the group up again as a trio.

-While pop groups in Latin America were now singing in English as part of a new trend, the band performed in Spanish on 1973's Smog:The album would prove influential in at least one respect: many Mexican bands went back to singing in Spanish shortly thereafter.
+While pop groups in Latin America were singing in English, the band performed in Spanish on 1973's Smog:The album would prove influential in at least one respect: many Mexican bands went back to singing in Spanish shortly thereafter.
 The era of English-language rock in Mexico was over, and the scene had been forced underground in the aftermath of the Avandaro festival.
-For 1975's Cambia Cambia, Los Dug Dug's went with a well-groomed, clean look, bucking yet another trend among popular Latin American acts which leaned toward singing in English and wearing long hair and beards.
-Despite stylistic innovations, the RCA label under which they were working did not expend great effort with publicity and support for the act, and thus their 1978 release, El Loco, was to be their last work at that time.
+For 1975's Cambia Cambia, Los Dug Dug's adopted a well-groomed, clean look, in contrast to other Latin American acts which leaned toward singing in English and wearing long hair and beards.
+Despite stylistic innovations, the RCA label under which they were working did not expend great effort with publicity and support for the act, and their 1978 release, El Loco, was their last work at that time.

 Since then, Nava has kept the band going in various incarnations with multiple lineup changes, based out of Mexico City.
 They most often perform at Nava's club, La Reunion.
 Their reputation stands today as being largely responsible for Mexican rock music and the first and arguably most popular of their kind.